SFDR Sustainability-Related Disclosures

 For the existing residential properties in CRR’s portfolio, we promote E/S characteristics through a host of environmental, social and governance (“ESG”) enhancement initiatives, aligned with the United Nations’ 17 Sustainability Development Goals (“SDGs”).
 Specifically, we implement various environmental initiatives at our properties including those against climate change (installation of green space highlighting the natural environment in accordance with the Ordinance for the Conservation and Restoration of Nature in Tokyo, installation of solar panels on the rooftops for renewable energy usage, energy-efficient glass panels for windows, windowed entrances to make use of natural daylight, replacement of LED lights in common areas and air conditioning units in private areas to reduce power consumption and environmental impact, and introduction of bicycle/scooter sharing space/services to contribute to smart city planning, carbon dioxide reduction and citizen health.
 Our environmental initiatives are aligned with the SDG Target 7.3 (By 2030, double the global rate of improvement in energy efficiency), 12.5 (By 2030, substantially reduce waste generation through prevention, reduction, recycling, and reuse) and 12.8 (By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature).

-Our social initiatives include supporting local communities (collaborating with local communities on measures against natural disasters, including installation of donation-type vending machines, establishment of a warehouse for provision in disasters and manhole toilets, entry into an emergency mutual assistance agreement with three neighboring town councils, and donation to local communities through Regional Revitalization Support Tax System and participating in cleanups events of neighborhoods), tenants (tenant satisfaction surveys conducted every year, multi-lingual guide maps displayed at one of our properties for tenants from overseas, and holding tenant-participating events), employees (supporting work-style reform such as paid leave and remote work, promoting workplace/worktime diversity, implementing training programs, and supporting certification acquisition by the Asset Manager’s employees), and public health (putting up posters informing infection prevention measures to raise tenants’ awareness and placing alcohol-based hand sanitizers in every property’s entrance area).
+Our social initiatives include supporting local communities (collaborating with local communities on measures against natural disasters, including installation of donation-type vending machines, establishment of a warehouse for provision in disasters and manhole toilets, entry into an emergency mutual assistance agreement with three neighboring town councils, and donation to local communities through Regional Revitalization Support Tax System and participating in cleanups events of neighborhoods), tenants (tenant satisfaction surveys conducted every year, multi-lingual guide maps displayed at one of our properties for tenants from overseas, and holding tenant-participating events), and employees (supporting work-style reform such as paid leave and remote work, promoting workplace/worktime diversity, implementing training programs, and supporting certification acquisition by the Asset Manager’s employees).
 Our social initiatives are aligned with the SDG Target 11.3 (By 2030, enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries) and 12.8 (By 2030, ensure that people everywhere have the relevant information and awareness for sustainable development and lifestyles in harmony with nature).

 CRR has no employees in accordance with the prohibition on having employees under the Act on Investment Trusts and Investment Corporations of Japan, thus relying on the Asset Manager to manage and operate the properties in our portfolio.
 We and the Asset Manager believe that residential properties have potential to contribute to resolving environmental and societal issues in Japan, such as by taking appropriate actions against climate change, and promoting sustainable cities and community connections.